Bowling Green, KY Solar Panels

 Key Takeaways

-- A typical Bowling Green home can save around $34,000 over 25 years with solar — and leasing options start as low as $81/month with no upfront cost.
+- Bowling Green homeowners can save around $34,000 over 25 years with solar — while protecting themselves from rising Kentucky electricity rates.

-- Bowling Green gets an average of 4.8 peak sun hours per day, giving local homeowners reliable solar production year-round to offset their utility bills.
+- Bowling Green gets an average of 4.8 peak sun hours per day, making it a solid location for solar production year-round.

 Bowling Green Electricity Prices